mcarlisle/course-materials/README.md

 I have only posted one version of each item (usually there are multiple versions of each quiz and exam, and all materials change slightly as time goes on).

 Quizzes are short in-class exercise sets.
-They typically have 3-5 questions on them, and, depending on the quiz, were given 20-30 minutes for completion.
+They typically have 3-5 questions on them, and, depending on the quiz, were given 20-45 minutes for completion, depending on the computational complexity.

+Exams are given for an entire class period, typically 75-100 minutes.

 All materials have been greatly generalized to remove all displayed course-specific information (rooms, times, grading procedures, etc.).
 What remains is suitable for self-study.